hsunwei423/ONVIF_Client_Android/README.md

 However, I know some code should be fixed.
 If you guys meet some problems, let me know and I'll solve it as soon as possible.

-P.S.
-This is my first time to use GitHub, so I need you guys' advice.
-Thanks!